 Porn Stache: He's always had one.
-He averts the porn star look lately by wearing glasses and occasionally sporting a goatee.
+He averts the porn star look lately by wearing glasses, and has occasionally upgraded to a goatee.

 Self-Deprecation: One of the big reasons his comedy is so successful is that he'll proudly admit to being an out and proud redneck himself, and most of the stuff he comes up with is stuff that either he or his family is guilty of.

 Instead of the redneck jokes, Jeff ended the Have Your Loved Ones Spayed or Neutered album with a skit called "I Believe", featuring Larry the Cable Guy (also a trademark of the Blue Collar Comedy routines).

 TMI Lie: If you're going to call in sick to work, call in with something disgusting that they won't question, like explosive diarrhea.